 - Place the salmon skin-side down on the baking sheet and season well with salt and pepper.

 - Combine the rest of the ingredients in a small bowl and spoon over the salmon.
-If you have time, flip the salmon and let marinate directly on the baking sheet, flesh-side down, for 15 minutes.
+If you have time, flip the salmon and let marinate directly on the baking sheet, flesh-side down, for 15 minutes, (marinating is optional but not necessary)

 - Roast the salmon skin-side down until cooked through to your liking, 9 to 12 minutes.
 Serve with extra lime and drizzle the pan juices over the salmon.